SaitoSoft/DirectFerries/README.md

 Please make sure to update test setup data if the as appropriate if the offset days is changed.

+I used Fine Code Coverage (xtn) and the service code are not covered.
+However since the service only consists of one public and one private method I thought added additional tests for the service would be redundant since the the Controller test gets the data from the service.

 ## License

 N/A